 Additionally, on September 10, 2024, the Commission approved a new BCY 2025 CCS performance measure, the Child Care Initial Job Search Success Rate.

-On February 18, 2025, the Commission the BCY 2025 midyear review of CCS allocations and distributions.
+On February 18, 2025, the Commission approved the BCY 2025 midyear review of CCS allocations and distributions.
 The midyear review ensures that any increases to a Board’s average cost of care, based on changes in the case mix, are addressed.
 The increased average cost of care is primarily driven by CCS providers attaining Texas Rising Star certification and qualifying for an enhanced reimbursement rate.
 The analysis indicates that 19 Boards have increased their average costs and require additional funds to meet their BCY 2025 contracted performance target.

+On September 10, 2024, the Commission also approved an end-of-year (EOY) reconciliation process to be conducted by TWC staff.

+On September 2, 2025, the Commission approved an allocation deferral of BCY 2025 Child Care Funds (CCF) funds to BCY 2026 (in accordance with §800.76 Voluntary Deobligation of Funds and §800.77 Reallocation of Funds) for the following Boards:

+Borderplex

+Central Texas

+Heart of Texas

+Panhandle

+West Central

 PROCEDURES: